netxms/netxms-doc/admin/user-management.rst

   * - 8
     - Password must contain special characters
   * - 16
-    - Forbid alphabetical sequences (password considered invalid if it contains alphabetical sequence of 3 or more letters of same case).
+    - Forbid alphabetical sequences (a password is considered invalid if it contains an alphabetical sequence of 3 or more letters of the same case).
   * - 32
-    - Forbid keyboard sequences (password considered invalid if it contains sequence of 3 or more characters that are located on keyboard next to each other, like ``ASDF``).
+    - Forbid keyboard sequences (a password is considered invalid if it contains a sequence of 3 or more characters that are located on keyboard next to each other, like ``ASDF``).

-Complexity flags can be added together to get desired restrictions.
+Complexity flags can be combined to get the desired restrictions.
 For example, to force passwords to contain uppercase and lowercase letters, ``PasswordComplexity`` variable must be set to ``6`` (``2 + 4``).

-Changes to these configuration variables becomes effective immediately and does not require |product_name| server restart.
+Changes to these configuration variables become effective immediately and do not require an |product_name| server restart.

 RADIUS
 ------

-If :guilabel:`RADIUS` authentication method selected password provided by user sent to RADIUS server for validation.
-User is granted access if RADIUS server responds with ``Access-Accept``.
-Communication between |product_name| server and RADIUS server controlled by the following server configuration variables:
+If :guilabel:`RADIUS` authentication method is selected, the password provided by the user is sent to a RADIUS server for validation.
+The user is granted access if the RADIUS server responds with ``Access-Accept``.
+Communication between |product_name| server and RADIUS server is controlled by the following server configuration variables:

 .. list-table::
    :header-rows: 1